Girls Getaway to Sonoma Valley

 For dinner, head to the quaint town of Glen Ellen, just ten minutes north.
 Dinner will be at Glen Ellen Star, where chef Ari Weiswasser packs all 24 seats nightly for his gorgeous California-Mediterranean cuisine that celebrates a fire-fed wood oven.

-The menu changes frequently with the seasons, but favorites include wood roasted heirloom baby carrots smoothed in Oaxacan mole and topped in sesame seed brittle; spring pea soup dolloped with ricotta gnudi and mint; wood oven roasted lamb meatballs atop couscous, red charmoula and preserved lemon; and homemade salted peanut butter ice cream for dessert.
+The menu changes frequently with the seasons, but favorites include wood roasted heirloom baby carrots smothered in Oaxacan mole and topped with sesame seed brittle; spring pea soup dolloped with ricotta gnudi and mint; wood oven roasted lamb meatballs atop couscous, red charmoula and preserved lemon; and homemade salted peanut butter ice cream for dessert.